2023 Best Colleges in Pennsylvania

 It's not easy to decide which college to attend when you have so many options available.
 One of our goals at College Factual is to give you as much information as we can - such as our Top Pennsylvania Colleges ranking - to help you make that decision.

-After analyzing 117 schools in Pennsylvania, we came up with our list of those that offered the highest quality education.
+We analyzed 109 colleges and universities across Pennsylvania to determine which were the best in terms of overall quality.
 Our ranking is based on over 20 objective factors, including post graduate earnings, freshman retention, and graduation rate.
 We steer clear of subjective measures since they don't give a clear picture when determining how one school compares to another.

 Get more details on our ranking methodology.